 The Bachelor of Fine Arts (B.F.A.) in Fine Art at the Corcoran School of the Arts and Design is a rigorous, studio-based program of study.
-Students begin freshman year with First Year Studio and studio skills courses in drawing, painting and sculpture.
-In subsequent semesters, Fine Art Studio and Thesis courses, composed of content-driven assignments, guide students toward an increased understanding of their own artistic practices in relation to the contemporary art world.
+Students begin their first year with four foundation courses: Drawing and Surface, Form and Materials, Time and Light, and Interaction.
+In subsequent semesters, students take a series of other media-specific workshops to further develop technical skills and core studio courses composed of content-driven assignments that guide students toward an increased understanding of their own artistic practices in relation to the contemporary art world.
 These allow focused work in any medium of the student’s choosing.
-Senior year is devoted to the investigation, fabrication and exhibition of thesis projects— the culmination of the student’s professional artistic development.
+Senior year is devoted to the investigation, fabrication, and exhibition of thesis projects— the culmination of the student’s professional artistic development.

 What can I expect to learn in the Fine Art program at GW?